alpinedev51/alpinedev51/README.md

-- 👋 Hi, I’m @AustinTeddyCodes
+- 👋 Hi, I’m Austin Barton.
+On this site, my username is @AustinTeddyCodes
 - 👀 I’m interested in Mathematics!
 Although I am still fairly new to the field, I am currently especially interested in Differential Geometry.
 - 🌱 I’m currently learning applied combinatorics, foundations of proofs, multivariable calculus, and object-oriented programming.
 - 💞️ I’m looking to collaborate on projects related to creating algorithms and data structures primarily as a source of learning.